astra-the-boop/prepPerfect/README.md

 ### All are enter-able in the settings panel on the page, no need to download or edit any files

 # Update summary:
+- Added support for le freedom units™
-- Added messages for the activity suggestions section
+- Added support for Chinese AQI (AQICN)
+- Fixed humidity always showing as 0% (smh, i just forgot to add the thing)